 Dirt and debris on the condenser coils or the air filter reduce airflow and cause the compressor to overheat and shut down.
 The condenser coils release the warmth from inside the house.
 The coils are located in the outdoor unit, so they quickly become covered in dirt, bird droppings, and other filth, which affect their operation; debris like leaves, weeds, and vines around and inside the unit will block the outflow of warm air.
 Similarly, airflow is reduced if the indoor air filter is clogged with dust, pet hair, and other contaminants inside your house.
 When the air conditioning unit can’t expel the warm air from the home, it runs more often, and the compressor can overheat.
 Continual overheating of the compressor will cause it to break.

-Depending on the quality and number of contaminants within the house, the air filter should be replaced every 45-90 days.
+How often you change the air filter depends on the quality and number of contaminants within the house, but as a general rule of thumb, it should be replaced every 45-90 days.
 The area around the outdoor unit should be cleared of tall grass, weeds, vines, and branches.
 There are a few ways to clean the condenser coils.
 Always turn off the power to the unit first.
 The metal fins around the unit can be vacuumed with a shop vac.
 Bent fins can be straightened with a fin comb or a butter knife; do not insert the knife into the unit more than ½ inch.
 If you feel comfortable removing the metal cage surrounding the unit, the coils can be sprayed with condenser coil cleaner or a garden hose.
 Place the hose inside the unit, and spray the water through the fans toward the outside.
 Alternatively, call an HVAC technician to clean and service the AC unit.

 Circuit Breaker Tripping